GeostatsGuy/GeostatsPy/README.md

 This package is being developed at the University of Texas in the Texas Center for Geostatistics.

-* **Michael J. Pyrcz, Ph.D., P.Eng.** - associate professor with the University of Texas at Austin.
+* **Michael J. Pyrcz, Ph.D., P.Eng.** - associate professor with The University of Texas at Austin.
 Primary author of the package.

+* **Honggeun Jo** - Ph.D. student working with Michael Pyrcz at The University of Texas at Austin.
+Author of 3D subroutines, 3D variogram calculation and modeling and wrapper for sgsim for 3D modeling.
+Thank you Honggeun!

 * **Anton Kupenko** - bug fixes, added docstrings, code refractory for PEP8, removed duplicated functions and variables.
 Thank you Anton!

-* **Wendi Liu** - Ph.D. student working with Michael Pyrcz at the University of Texas at Austin.
+* **Wendi Liu** - Ph.D. student working with Michael Pyrcz at The University of Texas at Austin.
 Author of 3D subroutines and gammabar method.
 Also, GSLIB compiles in Mac OSX, and 3D variogram calculation wrapper.
+Thank you Wendi!

-* **Alex E. Gigliotti** - undergraduate student working with Michael Pyrcz at the University of Texas at Austin.
+* **Alex E. Gigliotti** - undergraduate student working with Michael Pyrcz at The University of Texas at Austin.
 Established unit testing.
+Thank you Alex!

-* **Travis Salomaki** - undergraduate student working with Michael Pyrcz at the University of Texas at Austin.
+* **Travis Salomaki** - Ph.D. student working with Michael Pyrcz at The University of Texas at Austin.
 Improving package docs.
+Thank you Travis!

 * **Javier Santos** - one of Michael Pyrcz's graduate students contributed the post processing algorithm for summarizing over multiple realizations.
+Thank you Javier!

 ## Package Inventory